Kevin-qt/Kevin-qt.github.io/index.md

-## Selected Projects in Data Science and Machine Learning
+## Selected Projects in Data Science and ML

 ---